lobs-core Β· Standalone Agent Runtime

 +

-iOS companion app for staying connected to your agent workforce on the go.
+iOS companion app for staying connected to your agents on the go.
 Check task status, receive completions, and interact with Lobs from your phone.

 iOS Push Notifications